What do you call someone who:

 I have painfully learned that clumsiness combined with a tendency to get flustered combined with a lack of tool knowledge does not a carpenter or handyman make.

-As a related sidebar, the subject of my collection of tools also evokes great jollies from my beloved friends and family.
 You see, I pride myself on my organizational skills — there is a place for everything, and everything has its place — which has translated in my basement to an impressively presented, long pegboard wall of dozens of tools and nails and screws and accoutrements of the working man.
 A Manly Man’s Wall, indeed, very handsomely organized.

 Along with a handful of my closest loved ones (none of whom are any longer in my will), my wife enjoys pointing out to visitors entering my sanctuary that I know not what 85 percent of the wall’s hanging doohickeys are or what they do.
 Sadly, she’s right.
 But my collection of thingamajigs and whatchamacallits and its presentation is darned impressive.
 Since even a simple screwdriver has punctured walls and hands, it’s probably best that drills, saws, blades and the like remain mysteries to me and stay impressively displayed on that wall.
 At least they’re at ready when relatives and friends come to “help” me tackle a home project.

 In addition to lack of know-how, when a tool comes down off the wall — from power tools to a simple wrench — too often so does the first-aid kit.
-Sure, I’ve made it through household repairs involving tools without getting hurt, but
+Sure, I’ve made it through household repairs involving tools without getting hurt, but not always.
+Interestingly enough, I still have all 10 fingers and toes.

 Danger Will Robinson!